The 7 Habits of Highly Effective Agronomists

 3. Put First Things First – There are many different components to agronomy and farming that can distract from some of the foundations of a strong, profitable crop.
 At the end of the day, there are some basics that should never be compromised and then you can build from there:

-a.
+b.
 Seeding depth

-b.
+c.
 Seed and fertilizer placement

-c.
+d.
 Seed/Fertilizer rate

-d.
+e.
 Varietal selection EDIT: Timing is also a key base consideration.
 Whether talking herbicide timing, when to spray, when to seed and more.
 Thanks to Wes Anderson for his comment around this.

 Now, there are many important factors to helping a farmer grow a successful crop, but if these aspects haven’t been optimized it makes it much more difficult for any other tools, such as additional fertilizer, herbicides, fungicides, biostimulants etc. to get that crop to the top end of yield and profitability.